Sprytile/SprytileDocs/docs/tutorial/sprytile-basics.md

 If you do not see the tool shelf in the left of the 3D view, press `T` to show the tool shelf.
 Expand the tool shelf if it is too cramped.

 ![Sprytile Edit Tools](../img/edit-tool-shelf.png)

-!!! tip "World Pixel Density"

-    If you're not using the provided tile set, you might want to change the world pixel density setting.
-This sets how many pixels fit inside one Blender unit.
-The provided tile set is based around 32x32 pixel tiles.

 !!! tip "Backface Culling"